Shinleon/computationTree/README.md

 used in the evaluation, it records it in dependencies and looks for it in the "env" variable which stores all the previously declared variables.
 If a necessary variable isn't declared, then an error message is provided to the terminal, or if a variable has a recursive definiton, an error message is, again, output to the terminal.
+If everything goes smoothly with no errors, then the expression is evaluated and output to the terminal.

 ## Potential Future Additions
 ---